 In March 1917, right before the United States entered World War I, a wealthy timberman named Charles Lathrop Pack organized the U.S. National War Garden Commission.
 Pack's idea was that individuals and families could grow and store more of their own food, so that commercially-grown food could be shipped overseas to our allies and our troops.

 Citizens were encouraged to plant a victory garden wherever there was land, including schoolyards, backyards, empty lots and parks.
 Everyone got involved, too.
-The federal Bureau of Education started the U.S. School Garden Army which enlisted children as "soldiers of the soil.
+The federal Bureau of Education started the U.S. School Garden Army which enlisted school children as "soldiers of the soil.
 Civic associations, ladies societies and women's magazines promoted war gardens as a way to support the war effort.

 The program was wildly successful.
 After the war ended, Pack published "War Gardens Victorious" where he noted that the commission's work resulted in 3 million war gardens in 1917 and well over 5 million gardens in 1918.

 The idea behind these vegetable gardens wasn't just about growing fresh vegetables to supplement the nation's food supply, although that extra food was much needed.
-It was also about growing food that didn't require the normal workforce and transportation system.
+It was also about self-sufficiency; growing food that didn't require the normal workforce and transportation system.
 In other words, if you grew your own tomatoes, carrots and squash at home, you didn't need a farmer to grow those plants, or farmhands (who could be off fighting in Europe) to harvest the crops or trucks that used fuel and rubber for tires to transport the food.

 The Victory Garden and World War II

 What started as a war garden movement became known as victory gardens after the end of the war.
-They weren't as popular in the 1920s and 30s (though many Americans had gardens during the Great Depression), but the victory garden program was officially reestablished after America entered World War II and it was more necessary than ever.
+They weren't as popular in the 1920s and 30s (though many Americans had gardens during the Great Depression), but the victory garden program was officially reestablished after America entered WWII and it was more necessary than ever.